PackeTsar/radiuid/README.md

 	- Complex Actions: `set-variable`, `assemble`
 - The various actions are explained below
 	- The `accept` action halts all rule and step processing and passes the input (User-ID) back out of the engine without any further filtering or changes.
 	- The `continue` action halts all step processing within the current rule and continues on to the next rule (assuming one exists and the input passes its match statement).
+Every rule has an implied `continue` statement at the end.
 	- The `discard` action halts all rule and step processing and discards the current input; not allowing it to pass out of the engine at all.
 	- The `set-variable` action instructs the engine to save a string (either part of the input/User-ID, or a manually configured static string) in memory for use later (by the assemble action).
 The variable's name is configured right after the `set-variable` term and it can be any alphanumerical word.
 The string's source-type can be either a regular expression match (using the `from-match` term) or it can be a statically configured string (using the `from-string` term).
 	- The `assemble` action is used to assemble previously set variables into one string.
 A list of strings should be provided in order after the `assemble` verb seperated by spaces.